 It was true then, and it is true today.
 A paraphrase I heard growing up was “If you don’t know what you stand for, you’ll fall for anything.”

-Because I believe You are God, Creator of the universe and the only Savior for all who You created, I can stand.
-My faith is the firm base I need to plant my feet on.
-You are a firm and solid rock.
+Because I believe You are God, Creator of the universe and the only Savior for all who You created, I can stand on You, a firm and solid rock.

 Father, I do not want to be “ever hearing but never understanding; ever seeing but never perceiving”, with my “heart calloused”, my “ears dull”, and my “eyes closed.”
 I want to “see with my eyes, hear with my ears and understand with my heart…and be healed.”